 Over the last decade, PSC has researched and implemented numerous water affordability and assistance projects.

-We are often called upon to use our extensive public policy development experience and data analysis expertise to help policymakers better understand the need, reach and costs related to creating a statewide water assistance program for people in Michigan.
+We are often called upon to use our deep expertise in public policy development and data analysis to help water utilities and policymakers better understand the need, reach and costs related to addressing water affordability for people in Michigan.

 In summer 2023, our team compiled and analyzed water and sewer utility rates in 470 communities across all 83 Michigan counties to identify the average costs of household water utility bills and the gap payment amounts necessary to achieve affordable water rates for all.